Erten Ersu

-Erten Ersu (born 21 April 1994) is a Turkish footballer who plays as a goalkeeper for Ankaragücü.
+Erten Ersu (born 21 April 1994) is a Turkish footballer who plays as a goalkeeper for TFF 1.
+Lig club Serikspor.

 Professional career

 Ersu began his career in Fenerbahçe's youth team in 2005.
 From 2011 to 2020, which is the year he left, he didn't appear in any league competition.
 He made his professional debut on 3 March 2015 with Fenerbahçe in a 5-0 Turkish Cup win against Bayburt Özel İdarespor, replacing Mert Günok after 84 minutes.

 On 15 August 2016, Ersu was loaned out to another Süper Lig club Gaziantepspor.
 He made his debut on 22 September 2016 in a 2-0 Turkish Cup win against Eyüpspor.
 Ersu, appeared in 8 Turkish Cup and 2 Süper Lig competitions with Gaziantepspor.

 On 30 July 2020, Ersu announced he would leave Fenerbahçe after 18 years, including the youth teams.
 On 22 September 2020, Konyaspor announced the signing of Ersu on a two-year deal.

 On 20 July 2022, Ersu signed a two-year contract with Gaziantep.

 On 1 January 2024, Ersu signed a contract with KF Gostivari.